Coral Genomics is actively seeking a Senior Machine Learning Engineer to join their team through our Bioinformatics program.

-In terms of product, Coral works with healthcare systems to provide end-to-end precision medicine support from next-generation sequencing to patient/provider facing healthcare reports.
-Fueled by their large diverse dataset, Coral's predictions have higher accuracy rates across age, gender, and race, and are more affordable & higher margin than any competitors.
+In terms of product, Coral Genomics works with healthcare systems to provide end-to-end precision medicine support from next-generation sequencing to patient/provider facing healthcare reports.
+Fueled by their large diverse dataset, Coral Genomics' predictions have higher accuracy rates across age, gender, and race, and are more affordable & higher margin than any competitors.

 Atray has witnessed firsthand what it was like to go through this process, where his family member tried a drug that only works for 50% of patients, waited for 6 months, and if the drug was not working restart this cycle all over again with another drug.
 As an engineer with a background in biology, he thought there must be a better way.

 Atray is the CEO.
 He has a PhD from MIT and BS from Princeton University.
-Prior to founding Coral, he has done research at the Broad Institute and invented Perturb-Seq.
-His unique background at the intersection of next-generation gene sequencing, machine learning and mechanical engineering plays a key role in building Coral's innovative platform.
+Prior to founding Coral Genomics, he has done research at the Broad Institute and invented Perturb-Seq.
+His unique background at the intersection of next-generation gene sequencing, machine learning and mechanical engineering plays a key role in building Coral Genomics' innovative platform.

 Kasey and Sarah are Assay Development Scientists.
 Kasey has a PhD in Neuroanatomy, and was doing postdoc research at Stanford University on how DNA sequence variation associates with abnormal function of the nervous system.
 Sarah has a PhD in Molecular Biology from University of Strathclyde, where her research was focused on developing novel drug delivery systems for antibiotics and anti-cancer drugs.